Goodfellas: Plot

-In 1978, Henry is paroled and expands his cocaine business with Jimmy and Tommy, against Paulie's orders.
+In 1978, Henry is paroled and expands his cocaine business with Jimmy and Tommy against Paulie's orders.
 Jimmy organizes a crew to raid the Lufthansa vault at JFK Airport, stealing six million dollars in cash and jewelry.
 After some members purchase expensive items against Jimmy's orders and the getaway truck is found by police, he has most of the crew killed.
-Only Henry and Tommy are spared, as Henry is making money through his Pittsburgh connection, and Tommy is about to become a made man.
-However, Tommy is killed when he arrives at the bogus initiation ceremony, in retribution for murdering Batts, much to Jimmy's dismay.
+Only Henry and Tommy are spared, as Henry is making him money through his Pittsburgh connection and Tommy is about to become a made man.
+However, Tommy is killed when he arrives at the bogus initiation ceremony in 1979 in retribution for murdering Batts, much to Jimmy's dismay and anger.

 By 1980, Henry has become a nervous wreck due to heavy cocaine use.
 He sets up another drug deal with his Pittsburgh associates but is arrested by narcotics agents and incarcerated.
 After bailing him out, Karen explains that she flushed $60,000 worth of cocaine down the toilet to prevent FBI agents from finding it during their raid, leaving the Hills penniless.

-Feeling betrayed by Henry's drug dealing, and realizing that he is a liability, Paulie gives him $3,200 and ends their association.
+Feeling betrayed by Henry's drug dealing and realizing that he is a liability, Paulie gives him $3,200 out of pity and ends their association - which revokes Henry's protection from Jimmy, and makes him fair game.
 Henry meets Jimmy at a diner and is asked to travel to a hit assignment, but the request makes him suspicious.

-Realizing that Jimmy plans to have him killed, Henry decides to finally become an informant and enroll with his family in the witness protection program.
+Henry concludes that Jimmy plans to have him killed and decides to finally become an informant and enroll with his family in the witness protection program.
 Henry gives sufficient testimony and evidence in court to have Paulie and Jimmy convicted, and moves to a neighborhood in an undisclosed location, in accordance with the witness protection program.
 Henry describes his unhappiness by leaving his exciting and turbulent gangster life, feeling condemned to live a boring, average life as a "schnook".

-Henry was still in witness protection by 1990.
-In 1987, he was arrested for narcotics conspiracy, and received 5 years' probation, but has been clean since.
-Henry and Karen separated in 1989.
-Paulie died in prison in 1988, at age 73.
-Jimmy served a 20 years to life sentence in Federal Prison, ineligible for parole until 2004, by which time he'd be 78 years old.